Cigaras/IPTV.bundle/README.md

 5. Launch any of [Plex Apps][GetPlex] (that is connected to the server, obviously) and you should see a new category in Your media library called Video Channels or similar, read below for [compatibility and limitations][4].

 ### Playlist structure and examples ###
-Sample playlist is located in *IPTV.bundle\Content\Resources\playlist.m3u*, you can specify other filename in preferences.
+Sample playlist is located in *IPTV.bundle\Content\Resources\playlist.m3u*, you can specify other filename in preferences, but You can not change the path to it, only name can be changed.

 Online playlist is also supported, You just need to specify a direct link to it, with http part included (like *http://cigaras.tk/test.m3u*).
 Playlist should be encoded in **[UTF-8](http://en.wikipedia.org/wiki/UTF-8) without [BOM](http://en.wikipedia.org/wiki/Byte_order_mark)**, I recomend using [Notepad++](http://notepad-plus-plus.org/) to check and convert if needed.

 Included sample playlist is for testing purposes only, some streams might be dead by now, here is a short list of resources to get started, however please keep in mind, I am not associated with them and not responsible for their content, try it at Your own risk:
   * [FreeTuxTv.net](http://database.freetuxtv.net)